Experience-Monks/math-as-code/README.md

 For a vector **v**, `‖v‖` is the [Euclidean norm](https://en.wikipedia.org/wiki/Norm_%28mathematics%29#Euclidean_norm) of **v**.
 It is also referred to as the "magnitude" or "length" of a vector.

-Often this is represented by double-bars to avoid ambiguity with the *absolute* notation, but sometimes you may see it with single bars:
+Often this is represented by double-bars to avoid ambiguity with the *absolute value* notation, but sometimes you may see it with single bars:

 ![pipes2](img/pipes2.png)